Gilmer County, West Virginia

 Gilmer County, in central West Virginia (WV), was created in 1845 from parts of Lewis and Kanawha counties.
 It was named for Thomas Walker Gilmer, a governor of Virginia and Secretary of the Navy.
-Its county seat is at Glenville, which is also the site of Glenville State College.
+Its county seat is at Glenville, also the site of Glenville State College.
 The Little Kanawha River courses across the county from east to west.
 Farming, gas drilling, and higher education are chief industries.
 Gilmer County hosts the West Virginia State Folk Festival in June.
-Largely rural, it boasts only one traffic light, which is located in Glenville.
+Primarily rural, it boasts only one traffic light, which is located in Glenville.
 As of the 2010 census, the county population was 8,693.

 Cities & Towns in Gilmer County